 Methods Basics

 Methods are one of the most fundamental constructs in Java and form the backbone of structured and object-oriented programming.
-At their core, java-methods-basics">methods allow developers to encapsulate logic into reusable, well-defined units of work.
+At their core, methods allow developers to encapsulate logic into reusable, well-defined units of work.
 Instead of writing repetitive blocks of code, you define a method once and invoke it whenever needed.
 This not only improves readability but also enforces modular design, making applications easier to maintain, test, and scale.

 Methods Basics

 In real-world applications, methods are everywhere.
 Whether you are processing user input, interacting with a database, performing calculations, or handling API responses, methods act as the execution units that drive program behavior.
-Understanding how methods work—both syntactically and conceptually—is essential for mastering Java and succeeding in technical interviews.
+Understanding how methods work both syntactically and conceptually is essential for mastering Java and succeeding in technical interviews.

 What Is a Method?